Connected Across Borders at Festival of Libraries

 Join us for a screening of the powerful documentary The Rising Sun.
 The documentary is about a happy life that was destroyed by Russia, leaving darkness, uncertainty, and fear.
 It is a heartbreaking story of a young woman who, with her young son and a great tragedy of her own, found herself in the UK because of the war in Ukraine.

-We are also delighted to say that the lead actor from the film will be attending the event at Levenshulme Old Library for a talk with the audience after the screening.
+The lead actor from this award-winning film will join us at Levenshulme Old Library for a talk with the audience after the screening.

 We Should Be Friends Forever | 1st-30th June, Manchester Poetry Library